olekaspt/Lab07/README.md

 3. In the lab report, discuss the advantages and disadvantages of this implementation

 ## Task 3  Implement an HeapBased PriorityQueue
-1. Create an implementation of Priority Queue using a Heap.
+1. Create an implementation of Priority Queue using a Heap using the array based implementation as discussed in class.

 Include the following members:
 *	Insert –
 *	DeQueue –
 *	PrintPriorityQueue –